 A soft, even light without any hard shadows is definitely best.

-If we are outside, we will need to use shaded areas so the overhand from trees or a fence will be needed, unless its a cloudy day anyway.
+If we are outside, we will need to use shaded areas so the overhang from trees or a fence will be needed.

 Early morning or late afternoon will normally give you much better options for shaded areas as the sun will be lower.